 Saddle joints allow movement with two degrees of freedom much like condyloid joints...

-Saddle pulmonary embolism commonly refers to a large pulmonary embolism that straddles the bifurcation of the main pulmonary artery, extending into the left and right pulmonary arteries.
+Saddle pulmonary embolism commonly refers to a large pulmonary embolism that straddles the bifurcation of the pulmonary trunk, extending into the left and right pulmonary arteries.

 The sagittal midline of the brain is one of the most important sectional planes in neuroimaging.
 A good working knowledge of the normal neuroanatomy of the sagittal midline is essential so that the subtle abnormalities that may manifest here can be recognised.